urban-tep/DDF-SDD/source/architecture/devel-env/index.rst

 Local test and verification
 ---------------------------

-A tool supports the local testing of the processor once it has been sucessfully built.
-This tools gives the developer shell access to his generated image.
-This allwos the developer to interactively run his processor in the deployable environment.
+A provided tool supports the local testing of the processor once it has been sucessfully built.
+This tools gives the developer shell access to his generated image, allowing the developer to interactively run/debug his processor in the deployable environment.
-He can then interactivly test that this environment contains all the dependancies of his processsor and is set up correctly.
+He can then interactivly test that this environment contains all the dependencies of his processor and is set up correctly.
 If not he can iteratively go back and amend the Dockerfile with the necessary changes until his processor runs to his satisfaction
 The tool also makes the Urban TEP deployment scripts, the testdata (in urbantep/eodata/) as well as the users home directory accessible from inside the docker container.
 The interactive shell can be started via: